signemik/SocailGraphsAnimateMovies/README.md

   </tbody>
 </table>
 <br>
 The best movie is Abominable with a sentiment of 6.29 and the worst is Victory Through Air Power with a sentiment of 5.59.
 There is a small tendency when the sentiment are high the average user score are high as well.
-This is visualised below to see if the trend are visible.
+This is visualised below to see if the trend is visible.

  <p align="center">
   <img src="Images/CorrSenScore.PNG" height="300"> </p>